 (720 Ill.
 Comp.
 Stat § 5/24-1 (2019).)

 Until early 2019, it was also a crime in Illinois to carry a stun gun or Taser in a vehicle or concealed when you’re anywhere other than your own home, property, or business, or when you’re invited onto someone else’s home or property (720 Ill.
 Comp.
 Stat § 5/24-1(a)(4)).
-However, the Illinois Supreme Court found that part of the law was an unconstitutional violation of the Second Amendment’s right to bear arms.
+In 2019, the Illinois Supreme Court found that part of the law was an unconstitutional violation of the Second Amendment’s right to bear arms.
 As the court reasoned, stun guns and Tasers aren’t covered by the exception in the provision for those who have a license to carry a concealed firearm.
 That meant the provision was more than a regulation; it was essentially a comprehensive ban that prohibited carrying stun guns and Tasers in public.
 As such, it violated the Second Amendment’s right to bear arms.
+However, the court hasn't released its opinion for publication, which means that it still could change or withdraw the ruling.
 (People v.
 Webb, __ N.E.3d __, 2019 IL 122951 (Ill.
 Sup.
 Ct.
 2019).)

 The Webb court didn’t mention another provision in the same statute that makes it illegal to carry stun guns and Tasers on public streets or public land within city limits (720 Ill.
 Comp.
 Stat. § 5/24-1(a)(10)).
 It’s not clear whether that prohibition could still be enforced or would withstand a legal challenge in light of the Webb decision.